 Meet Ninjas at Nagoya Castle!

 Hattori Hanzo and the Ninjas perform impressive ninja shows on the grounds of Nagoya Castle on weekends and public holidays.
-In-between shows, there are military parades with members of Nagoya Omotenashi Busho-Tai dressed in samurai armor.
+In between shows, there are military parades with members of Nagoya Omotenashi Busho-Tai dressed in samurai armor.
 These ninjas and samurai warriors also make daily meet and greet appearances at Nagoya Castle.
-Based on real ninjas and historical figures in Aichi, see famous legends come to life at Nagoya Castle.
+Based on real ninjas and historical figures in Aichi, see these famous legends come to life at Nagoya Castle.